LunarG/vktrace/README.md

 Updates to the `LunarG-vktrace` repository which correspond to a new Vulkan specification release are tagged using the following format: `v<`_`version`_`>` (e.g., `v1.1.96`).

-**Note**: Marked version releases have undergone thorough testing but do not imply the same quality level as SDK tags.
-SDK tags follow the `sdk-<`_`version`_`>.<`_`patch`_`>` format (e.g., `sdk-1.1.92.0`).

-This scheme was adopted following the 1.1.96 Vulkan specification release.

 ## License
 This work is released as open source under a Apache-style license from Khronos including a Khronos copyright.

 See COPYRIGHT.txt for a full list of licenses used in this repository.

 ## Acknowledgements
-While this project has been developed primarily by LunarG, Inc., there are many other companies and individuals making this possible: Valve Corporation, funding project development; Google providing significant contributions to the validation layers;
+While this project was developed primarily by LunarG, Inc., there are many other companies and individuals that made this possible: Valve Corporation, funding project development; Google providing significant contributions to the validation layers;
 Khronos providing oversight and hosting of the project.